mhei/remotechargeport/README.md

 # Open TODOs

-- The newer error handling framework of EVerest is not yet implemented.
 - The configuration of the satellites is currently done with IPv4 addresses or hostnames.
   IP addresses require either a DHCP server which is capable of pinning MAC addresses to IP addresses (so that each IP client always receives the same IP address for a given